Commissioners at the California Energy Commission

 Karen Douglas, J.D.

 Appointment Designation: Attorney

-Lead Policy Areas: Siting, Desert Renewable Energy Conservation Plan (DRECP), Compliance and Enforcement
+Lead Policy Areas: Siting, Compliance and Enforcement, and 2016 Integrated Energy Policy Report, and the Desert Renewable Energy Conservation Plan

 Appointment Designation: Environmental

 Lead Policy Areas: Renewables